 Improved architecture of collagen in tendons ie more orderly bunches of connective tissue

 This depends entirely on the location of the pain.
-A knowledge of nerve anatomy is required to determine which nerve is likely to be supplying the painful area, and carrying the pain impulses back to the brain.
+A knowledge of nerve anatomy is required to determine which nerve is likely to be supplying the painful area.
+These nerves then carry the pain impulses back to the brain.
 The nerves will be palpated along their course and painful trigger points are marked.
 A normal nerve does not have the painful spots to touch that we find in affected nerves.

-The weak glucose solution is introduced via a fine needle just below the skin.
-Because the injections are this superficial, they are not particularly painful, although there may be a series of five to ten spots done to follow the nerve until it reaches the constriction point.
-While stronger glucose solutions can be irritating, at this strength, they are not and so local anaesthetic is usually not used.
-Often, the injections will relieve the pain immediately and patients leave without the original discomfort.
+The weak glucose solution is introduced using a very fine needle just below the skin.
+As the injections are superficial, they are not particularly painful.
+There may be a series of five to ten spots done to follow the nerve until it reaches the constriction point.
+Stronger glucose solutions used in soft tissue prolotherapy can be irritating.
+At this weak 5% strength, the solution itself is not and so local anaesthetic is usually not used.
+Often, the injections will relieve the pain very quickly when the correct area is targeted.
+It isn’t unusual for people to be free of the original discomfort before leaving the clinic.
 This improvement fades initially and a series of three to six treatments is usually envisaged.

 - Medial/lateral ankle pain